pascalkuthe/OpenVAF/README.md

 ![maintaince](https://img.shields.io/badge/maintenance-actively--developed-informational)
 [![builds.sr.ht status](https://builds.sr.ht/~dspom/OpenVAF.svg)](https://builds.sr.ht/~dspom/OpenVAF?)

-A framework that allows implementing compilers for VerilogA aimed predominantly at compact modelling written in Rust.
+OpenVAF is a compiler for Verilog-A aimed predominantly at compact modeling.
+This Project is not an executable itself but rather servers as the main component of various sub projects such as VerilogAE and OSDIC.
-The aim of this Project is to provide a high quality fully standard compliant compiler frontend for VerilogA.
+The aim of this Project is to provide a high quality standard compliant compiler for Verilog-A.
 Furthermore, it aims to bring modern compiler construction algorithms/data structures to a field with a lack of such tooling.
-The goal is to allow the creation of opensource static analysis tools and (JIT) compilers for the use in the field.
-While OpenVAF aims to be an independent library it was primarily created for use in [VerilogAE](https://dspom.gitlab.io/verilogae/).
-As such demonstration of the practical capabilities of OpenVAF can be found there.

-Furthermore, note that this Project has not yet reached a 1.0 release and is still in active development as such the public API may change in the future.

 Some highlights of OpenVAF include:

+* IDE aware design
 * High quality diagnostic messages
-* A lining framework (similar to rustc) built on this framework
+* A linting framework (similar to rustc)
-* A Data flow analysis framework
+* A modular backend including data flow analysis and various state of the art compiler optimization algorithms
-* Algorithms to construct control dependence graph (combined with reaching definitions this allows construction of a program dependence graph)
-* A state-of-the art backward slicing algorithm using the program dependence graph
-* Simple constant folding
-* A backend to automatically generate rust code in procedural macros or for build script
-* High performance
-* Automatic derivative calculation (currently requires that the variable and the unknown it is derived by is known.
-A forward autodiff algorithm may be added in the future)
 * Fast binary generation using LLVM
-* Modular setup to easily allow construction of multiiple compilers
+* A robust auto differentiation implementation
 # Acknowledgement

 The architectur [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer) and [rustc](https://github.com/rust-lang/rust/) have heavily inspired the design of this compiler.